Dassault Falcon 7X: Government and military operators

-Indonesian Air Force: Two Falcon 8X, delivered as part of the first batch of the Indonesian Dassault Rafale contract.
+Indonesian Air Force: Four Falcon 8X delivered and two on order.
+The first two were delivered as part of the first batch of the Indonesian Dassault Rafale contract.
+Four additional Falcon 8X were ordered, with two units delivered in May 2026.
 Previously the Indonesian Air Force operated one Falcon 7X and one Falcon 8X as interim planes for familiarization and training, stationed in 17th Air Squadron for VVIP transport.